Preventing Fraud, Waste, or Abuse in Your Department

 or an interested citizen, University leaders encourage you to report known or suspected

-fraud, waste or abuse by employees, outside contractors, or vendors.
+dishonest acts by employees, outside contractors, or vendors.

 What Should I Report?